dwarvesf/brainery/memo/consulting/Consulting - Who we are.md

 menu: consulting
 toc: false
 notice:
-type: memo
+type:
 hide_frontmatter: false
 event_date:
 pinned:
 hide_title: false
 ---
 #### Who we are

-###### Dwarves Consulting is team of individuals who possess a combination of technical expertise, problem-solving skills, and strong communication abilities.
+**Dwarves Consulting is team of individuals who possess a combination of technical expertise, problem-solving skills, and strong communication abilities.**

 #### Our culture